leytilera/addonscript-spec/docs/concepts/install.md

 - `[location]`

-`move` is simplest install step of all.
-It just moves the selected file to the given location.
+`move` is simplest install action of all.
+It just moves the file to the given location.

 ### extract